symlex/symlex/README.md

 History
 -------
-This project started as a simple Silex boilerplate, since Silex itself doesn't come with a "Standard Edition" that puts you on the right track.
+This project started in 2014 as a simple Silex boilerplate, since Silex itself doesn't come with a "Standard Edition" that puts you on the right track.
 Using Silex instead of Symfony was recommend to me by a friend working at SensioLabs (the creators of both frameworks) as a light-weight alternative to Symfony + FOSRestBundle for quickly building high-performance REST services and single-page Web applications.